Create an issue and a sub-task

 The building blocks of any project are issues.
 Issues act as the packets of work that travel through their respective workflows within their projects until the work is completed.

 An issue can have subtasks that can be assigned and tracked individually.
 You can also control issue-level security to restrict an issue to select members of your team.

 On this page, you'll learn more about creating and converting issues and subtasks, and setting issue-level security.
 You can also import multiple issues and subtasks via the CSV import.
 Learn how to import multiple issues from a CSV file.

 For those just getting started, head over to our admin docs to learn how to configure issue types.

 You need the Create Issue project permission for the issue's relevant project.

-We're rolling out a new issue view, with a consistent appearance across Jira and one screen to view and edit.
-It looks a little different and some procedures have changed slightly, so take a look at What is the new Jira issue view? to see what's changed.
+We've released a new issue view for Jira Work Management.
+The issue detail view will look a little different, some procedures will change slightly, and we have a new editor with markdown support.
+Take a look at What is the new Jira issue view? to see what's changed.

 Create an issue